 Competitive applicants will have a strong desire to be fully engaged in the Cleveland Public Theatre environment.

 CPT’s CORE EDUCATION PROGRAMS

 Brick City Theatre A partnership with Cuyahoga Metropolitan Housing Authority that offers afterschool and summer theatre arts activities for children 5-14 who live in public housing.

-Student Theatre Enrichment Program (STEP) Arts education and job training for urban teens, who create and perform an original play that is toured to public parks across Cleveland.
+Student Theatre Enrichment Program (STEP) Arts education and job training for teens, who create and perform an original play that is toured to public parks across Cleveland.

 Y-Haven Theatre Project A theatre program for residents of Y-Haven, a transitional facility for homeless men in recovery.
 The men learn performance and technical theatre skills and create an original play based on their life experiences.

 Review of candidates will begin immediately and will continue until position is filled.

 Position could start as early as July 15 and as late as Sept 1.